scf4/styled-map/README.md

 ## Optionally mapping to prop values

 Sometimes you'll want to map styles to the *value* of a prop instead of using prop keys.
-This is especially useful if you have something like a `type` variable to pass to your component and you don't want to use destructuring like `<Button {...{[type]:true}} />`.
+This is especially useful if you have something like a `type` variable to pass to your component and you don't want to do something like `<Button {...{[type]:true}} />`.

 You can use `styled-map` in these situations by simply passing a prop name as the first argument.